 Despite the length of time that restricted carbohydrates have been used as treatment, there is no agreed optimal diet for individuals with either T1DM or T2DM.
 Over the last century, trends in dietary management have changed dramatically.
-In the pre-insulin era during early years of the 20th century, diet and lifestyle modification were the first-line therapy for this condition as they were the only treatments available.18 Since then, the treatment situation has advanced markedly but there has also been a gradual erosion in the importance of medical nutrition therapy.
-In addition to this, been a much-reduced focus on diet restriction and decreased awareness of this approach in clinical practice.^{19,20} However, such approaches are still considered important; current guidelines recommend metformin, along with lifestyle modification, as first-line treatment for T2DM.21
+In the pre-insulin era during early years of the 20th century, diet and lifestyle modification were the first-line therapy for this condition as they were the only treatments available.
+Since then, the treatment situation has advanced markedly, but there has also been a gradual erosion in the importance of medical nutrition therapy.
+In addition to this, there has been a much-reduced focus on diet restriction and decreased awareness of this approach in clinical practice.
+However, such approaches are still considered important; current guidelines recommend metformin, along with lifestyle modification, as first-line treatment for T2DM.

-Another major change in medical nutrition therapy is the realization that an individualized, patient-centered diet plan is needed for every person with diabetes.22 This concept is similar to the model that is currently followed while establishing a pharmacological glucose-lowering prescription for each patient.
+Another major change in medical nutrition therapy is the realization that an individualized, patient-centered diet plan is needed for every person with diabetes.
+This concept is similar to the model that is currently followed while establishing a pharmacological glucose-lowering prescription for each patient.
 Modern guidance from the USA and India clearly state that there is no universal or mandatory rule to be followed with regards to macronutrient distribution in a diabetes-friendly diet.
 This is in contrast to earlier guidelines, which recommended rigid proportions of carbohydrates and fat in 'diabetic' diets.
 In parallel with this, a large number of diets have emerged in both lay and scientific literature.
-The Atkins diet,25 Gandhi diet,26 The glycemic index diet,27-31 Mediterranean diet32 and Paleo diet33 are some examples of restricted and unrestricted diets which have been promoted for both general health and diabetes care.34
+The Atkins diet, Dietary Approaches to Stop Hypertension (DASH) diet, da Vinci diet, Gandhi diet, the glycemic index diet, Mediterranean diet and the Paleo diet are some examples of restricted and unrestricted diets which have been promoted for both general health and diabetes care.